factorhouse/kpow/quick-start/kubernetes/helm/README.md

 # kPow Helm // Kubernetes

-This repository contains Helm configuration to install an instance of kPow for Apache Kafka in a Kubernetes cluster.
+Helm configuration to  get you running with kPow for Apache Kafka in a Kubernetes in five minutes or less.

 This Helm chart uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container.

-Once deployed, access the kPow UI on port 3000 with kubectl port-forwarding or change the service/type in [kpow-io/values.yaml](kpow-io/values.yaml).
+Once deployed access the kPow UI on port 3000 with kubectl port-forwarding or change the service/type in [kpow-io/values.yaml](kpow-io/values.yaml).

 ## Instructions

+* Get a [free 30-day trial license](https://kpow.io/try) of kPow.
 * Check out this repository
 * CD into this directory
 * Confirm Kubernetes availability